 Fill dirt is a combination of materials used to level or elevate the ground.
 Fill dirt also known as subsoil, can typically be found 6 inches beneath the top layer of the ground making it free from organic material.
 It is important for fill dirt to contain no organic material since organic matter over time breaks down and is susceptible to settling or leaving pockets of air making the ground unstable for any structural foundation.
-Fill dirt is the ideal material for construction and landscaping projects.
+Fill dirt is the ideal material for construction and Florida landscaping projects.

 Fill Dirt Uses

 Fill dirt can be used in a multitude of projects whether it is for construction or landscaping.